theQRL/docs.theqrl.org/_docs/tools/notarisation.md

 > This function will not load the file to the blockchain, and is not a file storage service.
 Simply the sha256 hash is loaded, allowing future verification of the document to occur, proving it has not been modified in any way.
 {: .info}

-## Notarizing a Document
+## Notarising a Document

-The process is simple to get started notarizing documents.
+The process is simple to get started notarising documents.
 Using your QRL wallet, you will sign a message and broadcast the transaction onto the network.

 ### Create a Wallet